ehmatthes/django-simple-deploy/docs/maintaining/updating_docs.md

 **End-user** documentation should be clear and to the point.

 - People use `simple_deploy` in order to simplify deployment.
 The documentation that's written for them should support this mindset.
-- The main pages targeting this audience is the Introduction and Quick Start pages.
+- The main sections for this audience are the Introduction and Quick Start sections.

 Documentation for **authors and creators** should include more detailed information and explanations, without focusing on the project's internals.